RV & Motorhome Registration in Tennessee

 Renewing your registration is a fairly simple process.
-The DOS mails renewal notices a month or so before it's time for you to renew; however, they stress that these notices are courtesies and not requirements.
+The DOS mails renewal typically sends notice before it's time for you to renew; however, they stress that these notices are courtesies and not requirements.
 Therefore, you should keep track of your expiration date on your own.

 Once it's time for you to renew, head to your county clerk's office with your notice (if you have one) and/or your current registration (if you didn't receive a notice) and renewal fees.